Case study 1

 the room.

-The wholesale section was a separate self-initiated project.
+The wholesale discovery was self-initiated, separate from the core project.
 After the AAPT acquisition, the merged TPG website had no wholesale presence.
-I spoke with four to five account managers, gathered what their customers actually needed and presented findings to the wider team.
-Some of the insights surprised the room.
-A business restructure reduced the output to a single landing page but the research and the initiative were entirely self-directed.
+I spoke with four to five account managers, gathered what their customers actually needed and presented the findings to the wider team.
+Some insights surprised the room.
+A business restructure reduced the output to a single landing page but the research and the initiative were entirely my own.

 Wholesale landing page